Second order cubic corrections of large deviations for perturbed random walks: Introduction

 The Beta-random walk, introduced in \cite{Barr-Cor}, is a random walk in space-time i.i.d. random environment in $\mathbb Z$ which is exactly solvable.
 Given $\upalpha,\upbeta\in (0,\infty)$, for each space time point $(t,x)\in\mathbb N\times\mathbb Z$, a Beta-random variable $B_{t,x}$ of parameters $\upalpha$ and $\upbeta$ is associated to the space-time point $(t,x)$, so that $(B_{t,x})_{(t,x)\in\mathbb N\times\mathbb Z}$ are i.i.d.
 The Beta-random walk $(X_t)_{t\in\mathbb N}$ in the environment $(B_{t,x})_{(t,x)\in\mathbb N\times\mathbb Z}$ is then defined by its transition probabilities

 A general quenched large deviation principle for the position of the walk, which includes the Beta-random walk, was proved in \cite{RasA-Sepp-Y}.
-Subsequently, Barraquand and Corwin in \cite{Barr-Cor}, proved for the case $\upalpha=\upbeta=1$, second order cube-root scale corrections to this large deviation principle, with convergence to the GUE Tracy-Widom distribution.
+Subsequently, Barraquand and Corwin in \cite{Barr-Cor}, obtained an explicit formula for the quenched large deviation rate function and also proved for the case $\upalpha=\upbeta=1$, second order cube-root scale corrections to this large deviation principle, with convergence to the GUE Tracy-Widom distribution.
 This was recently extended for the case $\upalpha=1$ and $\upbeta>0$ in \cite{K21}.